 Road Scholar participants stay at the Phoenix Inn Suites of Eugene.
 The Phoenix Inn offers convenient proximity to the University of Oregon campus and downtown Eugene.
-Breakfast, lunch, and dinner for all Road Scholar program participants are provided at the excellent UO dining services, noted for high quality food and wide variety of healthy meal options.
-Transportation is provided to and from all scheduled OBF Road Scholar events and activities, outside of an easy walking distance.
+Breakfast, lunch, and dinner for all Road Scholar Program participants are provided at the excellent UO dining services, noted for high quality food and wide variety of healthy meal options.
+Bus transportation is provided to and from most scheduled Road Scholar Program events and activities, outside of an easy walking distance.

 Registration and Fees

 Fees for the 2014 UO Oregon Bach Festival Road Scholar Program includes six nights accommodations, all meals, instruction, tickets to selected OBF performances, and group transportation to most scheduled activities.
 A commuter option is available at a reduced fee.